 This is a hard one to define as everyone is different.
 However, research strongly suggests that Raja Yoga is the best type of Yoga for sustaining a happy, peaceful and purposeful recovery from addiction.

 For a person just starting to explore the world of Yoga, Raja Yoga is a type of Yoga that initially may not appear attractive.
-You can learn yoga along with our qualified instructor within our Wellness hub, which offers many proven holistic ways of improving your wellbeing.
+You can learn yoga along with our qualified instructor within our Wellness hub, which offers many proven holistic ways of improving your well-being.

 Due to the many disciplines involved, Raja Yoga can be intimidating, to a beginner especially.
 It is therefore important to find a type of Yoga that you enjoy.
-If you do not enjoy it, it is highly likely you will not be consistent with practicing it.
+If you do not enjoy it, it is highly likely you will not be consistent with practising it.

 To gain the numerous benefits that different types of Yoga have to offer a person, the most important thing is to find a style of Yoga that you connect with.
 One that holds your interest, engages you, and that you wish to explore.
 It is always helpful to remember that Yoga, regardless of type, is a peaceful, kind and loving practice.
-Consistently practicing any type of Yoga will be extremely rewarding to the mind, body and spirit.
+Consistently practising any type of Yoga will be extremely rewarding to the mind, body and spirit.